The Quadplexer for 4-Band antennas (10-15-20-40 meter bands) can be done inside one enclosure but there is a few drawbacks of such a design:

 The same important requirements is to have a wide low VSWR for all 14 to 29 MHz frequency range.
-Please, see graphs above to see that VSWR is below 1.1 for the entire three band frequency range.
+On the graph above VSWR is below 1.1 (Return Loss better than -28dB) for the entire three band frequency range.

 - 40M Band Attenuation > – 45dB